mohamedattahri/rst/README.md

 Support can be disabled by passing `nil`.

 Preflighted requests are also supported.
-However, you can customize the responses returned by the preflight `OPTIONS` requests by implementing the `Preflighter` interface in your endpoint.
+However, you can customize the responses returned by preflight `OPTIONS` requests if you implement the `Preflighter` interface in your endpoint.

 ## Interfaces